datocms/old-website/src/docs/05_guides/01_building-plugins/06_sdk-reference.md

 #### `plugin.users`

 Returns all the users of the current DatoCMS project, indexed by ID.
-The objects take the same format as the [CMS API Editor object](https://www.datocms.com/content-management-api/#user-1).
+The objects take the same format as the [CMA Editor object](/docs/content-management-api/resources/user).

-#### `plugin.account`

-Returns the account user of the current DatoCMS project.
-The objects take the same format as the [CMS API Account object](https://www.datocms.com/content-management-api/#user-1).

 #### `plugin.disabled`